marco-m/otium/notes.md

 - support command-line flags
-  - [x] detect if two steps try to set the same Variable in field Vars and fail with error
   - [ ] add field HideCli; if present, the variable will not be settable as CLI flag
   - [ ] decide if we support default values, because if we support them, it means they can be overridden only as flags, unless we still do the autocompletion of the "set"